 REALLY, WIZARDS!?
 You just brought back Splinter Twin combo... in STANDARD!

 Splinter Twin & Deceiver Exarch proved to be such a ridiculously powerful combination in Standard that me and a good many other players left competitive Magic for awhile because of it.
 Two card combos are absurd when they are as easy to perform on turn four on a consistent basis.

 The combo was quite simple.
 You'd play Deceiver Exarch at the end of an opponent's turn since it had flash.
-Then the next turn, while an opponent is tapped out, you drop the 4-mana Enchantment Splinter Twin, which allows you to tap a creature to make a copy.
-Even though the copies come in tapped, the Exarch's ability to tap or untap a permanent, each of the copies can untap the original Exarch.
+Then the next turn, while an opponent is tapped out, you drop the 4-mana Enchantment Splinter Twin.
+This enchantment allows you to tap a creature to make a copy.
+However, because you're copying Deceiver Exarch, which has the ability to tap or untap a permanent, each of the copies can untap the original Exarch.
 This means you can tap and untap the Exarch an infinite number of times to make as many copies as you'd like.
 You just make enough copies to deal lethal damage to your opponent, and you can attack with them immediately since those copies have haste.

 Sure, there are ways to disrupt the combo.
 But even against smart sideboarding, the combo proved consistent enough to spawn its own archetype.
 The only reason it stopped in Standard was that Rise of the Eldrazi, and thus Splinter Twin, left Standard at rotation in October.

 Many players, myself included, refused to play Modern competitively as long as the combo was the heart of a powerful deck archetype there, too.
 Modern also had Pestermite, which is a similar card to Deceiver Exarch, giving you two creatures that could create the combo.
-Wizards finally banned Splinter Twin after deciding it was finally time for that combo not to be a deck anymore (Kiki-Jiki, Mirror Breaker still does the same thing as Twin, but it's harder to cast.
+Wizards finally banned Splinter Twin after deciding it was finally time for that combo not to be a deck anymore While Kiki-Jiki, Mirror Breaker still does the same thing as Twin, it's harder to cast.
 Kiki-Jiki can still work as a win condition, but it's not the main condition of any deck anymore.